- Adoption Guide

-Step 3: Foster candidates will be contacted by E-MAIL to set up a time to come into the shelter for an interview with the Foster Care Coordinator.
+Step 2: Foster candidates will be contacted by E-MAIL to set up a time to come into the shelter for an interview with the Foster Care Coordinator.
 Please note that it may take up to two weeks to receive this e-mail, and be sure to check your spam folder.
 Please review the PowerPoint training presentation and manual (below) as we will be going over policies and procedures.

 We strongly recommend attending a volunteer orientation or any of the foster program meet-ups in order to gain more information and network with other foster volunteers.